uesseu/ninwavelets/README.md

 - Skip processing by pure python and write in cupy or numpy as much as possible.
 - Use fft.

+## There are some anti-patterns
+Code is ugly with anti-patterns.
+Unfortunately, these anti-patterns are needed for speed.
+I tested, and good code slowed calculation down.(T_T)
+Such anti-patterns makes it 1.5 times faster.

+Do you like beutiful code?
+Of course I like it.
+But ninwavelet is an "extreme fast CWT python package" and it is impossible to compromise.

 ## Method

 Some mathmaticians may say, DFT is not precise way.